MakeSchool-Tutorials/Environment-Setup/P01-Setup-And-Key-Tools/content.md

 If you are not already comfortable with navigating the command line (also called your computer's "terminal"), please complete the [Code Academy Command Line Tutorial](https://www.codecademy.com/learn/learn-the-command-line) (45 - 60 min)

-You should become familiar with all of the following:
+You should become familiar with all of the following commands before proceeding to the next section:

 ```ls, pwd, cd```

 ```mkdir, touch```

 ```mv, rm, cp, wildcards```

 ```stdin, stdout, stderr```

 ```>, <, >>, |```

 ```sort, uniq```

 ```grep, sed```

 ```env, alias, bash profile```

 > [info]